section-engineering-education/engineering-education/articles/documentation-website-hugo/index.md

 - `blog` for blog content.
 - `community` for your community-oriented content.

-To add a documentation page to our documentation section,
+To add a documentation page to our documentation section:

 1. Create and add the markdown or HTML file into the documentation folder.